-11-year-old with cerebral palsy bags his 1st buck; post goes viral - NewsBreak
+11-year-old with cerebral palsy bags his 1st buck; Post goes viral - NewsBreak

 The post is reaching more people than the family could have imagined.

 Kayla McCormick said she kept being told, ‘You have this many views,’ and I was like, ‘What?'”
-She added, “Then I had people texting me, calling me and emailing me.”Hometown History: The Augusta Christmas Parade
+She added, “Then I had people texting me, calling me and emailing me.”Netflix making movie about grandma who accidentally invited teen to Thanksgiving

 Lucas, who has an infectious smile that can brighten someone’s day, was born at 26 weeks.
 He was just 1 pound, 14 ounces.